mlpack/examples/spam/tutorial.md

 ## Introduction

-In this tutorial, the ML-Pack command line interface will be used to train a machine learning model to classify SMS spam.
+In this tutorial, the mlpack command line interface will be used to train a machine learning model to classify SMS spam.
 It will be assumed that ML-Pack has been successfully installed on your machine.
 The tutorial has